zensoftwarenl/-backstage-plugin-agile-analytics/README.md

 In `App.tsx`

 ```
-import { AgileAnalyticsPluginPage } from '@zensoftwarenl/backstage-plugin-agile-analytics';
+import { AgileAnalyticsPage } from '@zensoftwarenl/backstage-plugin-agile-analytics';

 ...